tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     export DJANGO_EXECUTION_ENVIRONMENT="LOCAL"

-Once I save the changes, I run `source ~/.bash_profile` on the command line, and then test that it worked by running `echo $DJANGO_EXECUTION_ENVIRONMENT`, the result of which, if successful, is `LOCAL`.
+Once I save the changes, I run `source ~/.bash_profile` on the command line, and then test that it worked by running `echo $DJANGO_EXECUTION_ENVIRONMENT`, the result of which, if successful, is `LOCAL`. {{ expand / test storing the variable in the virtualenv wrapper }}

 If you use a system other than Mac OS, switch ASAP! :) Nah, just kidding.
 A relevant google search will point you in the right direction.